 It's gone 3am and I can't sleep.
 My to do list is packed, unlike my suitcase (I know, I KNOW!)
 I've started my malaria meds and learned the hard way that the side effects can be harsh and unrelenting (and the instructions not worth the paper they're printed on).
 I'll be on my way to Heathrow to catch my flight to Nairobi and then on to Zimbabwe in exactly 9 hours.
 I'll be joining Natalie of 13Rhythmns to start working with FACT.
-We will spend a month enabling women in Chipinge, rural Zimbabwe, who have been affected by HIV/aids to create sustainable fashion businesses.
+We will spend a month enabling women in Mutare, Zimbabwe, who have been affected by HIV/Aids to create sustainable fashion businesses.

 It feels like only last week I spent a stressful afternoon spouting into my phone trying desperately to get my point across on video.
 I remember posting on Instagram the following morning and gazing incredulously at the Gofundme updates as your donations came pouring in.
 My first target was reached in less than two days and my second target (see why a second target was necessary at no.2 below) in another five days!
 The generosity was overwhelming.
 It took weeks to process in my head.
 Now, almost two and a half months later, the departure date has arrived.
 I'm feeling excited (finally), scared (I love travel.
 But the flying in the air part?
 Not so much), apprehensive (lack of control) but mostly I'm READY!